Visit Website

 Creating Wordlists with Specific Patterns

-This command will output words that match the pattern "manav" followed by a symbol and a four-digit number.
+This command will output words that match the pattern "termi" followed by a symbol and a four-digit number.

 Generating Wordlists with Permutations

 Crunch also supports generating all possible permutations of a given set of strings or characters.
-To generate permutations for the words "Hello" and "Manav," use the following command:
+To generate permutations for the words "Hello" and "Termi," use the following command:

-This command creates a wordlist containing every possible permutation of the strings "Hello" and "Manav" up to a length of 10 characters.
+This command creates a wordlist containing every possible permutation of the strings "Hello" and "Termi" up to a length of 10 characters.

 Using Crunch's various options, you can create highly customized wordlists that are tailored to the specific requirements of your password-cracking or penetration testing tasks.